stehrn/go-java/README.md

 ## Summary
-To get anything comparable to a `goroutine` in Java we look an alternative OpenJDK called [Project Loom](https://wiki.openjdk.java.net/display/loom/Main) that provides 'virtual threads', a new implementation of `Thread` that differs in memory footprint and scheduling.
+To get anything comparable to a `goroutine` in Java we look at an alternative OpenJDK called [Project Loom](https://wiki.openjdk.java.net/display/loom/Main) that provides 'virtual threads', a new implementation of `Thread` that differs in memory footprint and scheduling.

 A `Channel` can be implemented using the existing core Java API - an `ExecutorService`, `SynchronousQueue` and `ArrayBlockingQueue`.